Ks89/BYAManager/README.md

 #### Updates available
-BYAManager update or DB update are notified in this section of the GUI, if you check manually updates
+BYAManager update or DB update are notified in this section of the GUI.
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-updated.png)

-But, everytime tht you start BYAManager, it check if there are new version.
-If yes, BYAManager apply automatically this updates, but after this process you must restart this software to apply.
+But, everytime that you start BYAManager, it checks if there are new versions.
+If yes, BYAManager apply automatically this updates, but after this process you must restart this software.

 ## Advanced Usage